Skip to Content

 The rod weighs 7 oz. and the reel weighs 6.2 oz. for a combined total of only 13.2 oz., light like a fly rod 🙂

-As with the Concept A, I noticed how well the reel palms in your hand.
-It is small and compact, but the handle is larger than would be expected for a reel of this size and the large cork paddles are easy to locate and provide plenty of torque for larger fish.
+As with Concept A, I noticed how well the reel palms in your hand.
+It is small and compact, but the handle is more significant than expected for a reel of this size and the large cork paddles are easy to locate and provide plenty of torque for larger fish.

-My recommendation is to seal the cork with something like U-40 Cork Sealant to assure longevity of the cork.
+My recommendation is to seal the cork with something like U-40 Cork Sealant to ensure the longevity of the cork.

-It is smooth and I can get good distance every time, even in these windy winter conditions we have been experiencing lately in Southwest Florida.
+It is smooth and I can get a reasonable distance every time, even in these windy winter conditions we have been experiencing lately in Southwest Florida.

 I found the retrieve rate of 26.1″ per crank to be a nice pace and I really like the large cork handles.
 I tried to cast the same types of jerk baits such as paddle tails with both weighted Owner twistlock hooks and with 1/8 oz & 1/4 oz Z Man Trout Eye jigs as well as a variety of crankbaits that I had used when reviewing the 13 Fishing Concept A a month earlier.

-As with the Concept A, hook sets were solid and the drag was both solid and smooth.
-I had a decent day of fishing considering the colder weather we have been having.
+As with Concept A, hook sets were solid and the drag was both solid and smooth.
+I had a decent day of fishing, considering the cold weather we have been having.

-I was able to catch 3 Reds between 18″ and 22″ and a nice 26″ Snook along with a number of smaller trout.
+I could catch 3 Reds between 18″ and 22″ and a nice 26″ Snook along with several smaller trout.
 Overall the rod and reel combination performed well.

-So the question at hand is, “Is the 13 Fishing Concept C worth the extra $60 over the Concept A?”
+So the question is, “Is the 13 Fishing Concept C worth the extra $60 over Concept A?”

 Pros